spino327/heapaudit/README.md

 	$ java -javaagent:heapaudit.jar MyTest

-Launch HeapAudit dynamically by injecting to the process of interest (does not require MyTest to have any prior intrumentations) and later removing the recorder.
-The recorder data is dumped to the console once removed.
+Launch HeapAudit dynamically by injecting to the process of interest (does not require MyTest to have any prior intrumentations).
+The recorder data is dumped to the console upon exiting.

 	$ java -jar heapaudit.jar 999 -Icom/foursquare/test/MyTest@test.+

-	$ java -jar heapaudit.jar 999 -Rcom/foursquare/test/MyTest@test.+

 The JDK's tools.jar library is required to launch HeapAudit dynamically.
 If launching within JRE, specify the -Xbootclasspath command line arg to point to the tools.jar file.

 	$ java -Xbootclasspath/a:/usr/local/lib/tools.jar -jar heapaudit.jar 999 -Icom/foursquare/test/MyTest@test.+

-	$ java -Xbootclasspath/a:/usr/local/lib/tools.jar -jar heapaudit.jar 999 -Rcom/foursquare/test/MyTest@test.+

 Additional options can be passed to HeapAudit to customize which classes and/or methods are not to be instrumented for recording allocations.
 For additional